-9.1 Whereas, a further statement of Mr. Viral H. Dugarwala, S/o Shri Harishkumar Dugarwala was recorded on 05.11.2024 under the provision of Section 108 of the Customs Act, 1962, wherein he inter alia stated:
+9.2 Whereas, a further statement of Mr. Viral H. Dugarwala, S/o Shri Harishkumar Dugarwala was recorded on 05.11.2024 under the provision of Section 108 of the Customs Act, 1962, wherein he inter alia stated:

-- that he was shown his earlier statement dated 20.07.2024 and put his dated signature in token of seen and accept the facts of the same; that he did not have the mobile number of Mr. Muzammil; that the statement of ICICI bank account No. 017801519485 belonged to him and proper; that he did not have any other bank account other than this ICICI Bank account; that total amount deposited by Mr. Muzammil was Rs.
+- that he was shown his earlier statement dated 20.07.2024 and put his dated signature in token of seen and accept the facts of the same; that he did not have the mobile number of Mr. Muzammil; that the statement of ICICI bank account No. 017801519485 belonged to him and proper; that he did not have any other bank account other than that ICICI Bank account; that total amount deposited by Mr. Muzammil was Rs.
 5,75,010/- out of which he had returned Rs.
-1,70,000/- to Mr. Shahrukh Khan on 22.04.2024 whose name and details were also provided by Mr. Muzammil; that Mrs. Priti Arya had no connections with the deposits made by Mr. Muzammil in his ICICI Bank account; that he would submit the bank account statement of his mother and wife; that his Airbnb project was not started due to over costing.
+1,70,000/- to Mr. Shahrukh Khan on 22.04.2024 whose name and details were also provided by Mr. Muzammil; that Mrs. Priti Arya had no connections with the deposits made by Mr. Muzammil in his ICICI Bank account; that he would submit the bank account statement of his mother and wife; that his Airbnb project had not started due to over costing.

-9.3 Whereas, vide email dated 11.11.2024, Mr. Viral submitted the following documents through email:
+9.3 Whereas, vide email dated 11.11.2024, Mr. Viral H Dugarwala submitted the following documents through email:

-- Wife's Bank statement (Ms. Geetanjali Sharma) - Mother's Bank statement (Ms. Dipika Dugarwala) - F&O PNL statement (Mr. Viral/Mrs Geetanjali) - Rent Agreement - Indian Post (Dipika Dugarwala)
+- Wife's bank statement (Geetanjali Sharma)

+- Mother bank statement (Dipika Dugarwala)

+- F&O PNL statement (Mr. Viral/Mrs Geetanjali)

+- Rent Agreement

+- Indian Post (Dipika Dugarwala)

-On going through the documents Mr. Viral submitted, it appeared that Mr. Muzammil had deposited Rs.
-5.57 Lakh into the ICICI bank account no. 017801519485 of Mr. Viral; Mrs. Priti Arya deposited an amount of Rs.
+Whereas, on going through the documents submitted by Mr. Viral, it appeared that Mr. Muzammil had deposited Rs.
+5.57 Lakh in the ICICI bank account No. 017801519485 of Mr. Viral; that Mrs. Priti Arya had deposited an amount of Rs.
 23.35 Lakh through electronic transfer from her bank account.
 Whereas, despite all such deposits made by Mr. Muzammil in Mr. Viral's ICICI bank account, Mr. Viral failed to provide any contact details or mobile number of Mr. Muzammil, which appeared to be intentional.
-Further, Mr. Viral had not produced his mobile during his statement, stating that his mobile was not working, which appeared suspicious and distrustful, as if he was hiding something.
+Further, Mr. Viral had not produced his mobile during his statement, stating that his mobile was not working, which appeared suspicious and distrustful, intending to hide something.
 Mr. Viral again failed to provide any contact details of Mr. Muzammil in his statement dated 05.11.2024, despite having multiple transactions made by Mr. Muzammil through various other persons, which appeared to be intentional, as without any contact/communication, how Mr. Viral got to know who and why all such amounts had been deposited in his account.
 Whereas, Mr. Viral returned Rs.
-1.7 Lakh to Mr. Muzammil through one person, Mr. Shahrukh Khan, without having their contact details appeared vague/planned.
+1.7 Lakh to Mr. Muzammil through one person, Mr. Shahrukh Khan, without having their contact details appeared to be vague/planned.

 10. Whereas, the mobile phone of make OnePlus 8T (Model KB2001, 256 GB) of Mrs. Priti Arya, containing number 9427143288, which reflected in the WhatsApp screenshots submitted by the passenger, was seized on 13.06.2024 for further investigation.
 The seized mobile phone of Mrs. Priti Arya was sent to RFSL, Surat, on 15.06.2024 to retrieve all its data, including deleted data and WhatsApp chats.
 RFSL, Surat vide letter dated 22.07.2024, submitted the examination report regarding the data recovered.
-However, vide letter dated 08.08.2024, RFSL, Surat again requested the re-examination of the mobile phone of Mrs. Priti Arya.
+However, vide a letter dated 08.08.2024, RFSL, Surat, again requested a re-examination of Mrs. Priti Arya's mobile phone.